How to Download Files Safely from the Internet

 Heads up: Never download from a pop-up ad

-Hackers like to use pop-up ads to spread malware, so you should avoid clicking on or downloading files from pop-ups.
-Sure, some pop-ups are from reputable companies, but because you can’t tell if a pop-up ad is safe, it’s best to avoid downloading from one.
-Instead, go to the official source to download your files.
+Want to keep your computer safe from hidden viruses or potentially harmful malware?
+Hackers like to use pop-up ads to spread malware, so you should avoid clicking on unverified links or downloading files from pop-ups.
+Exercise caution.
+Go to the official source to download your files.

 When you see https:// in front of a website address, it means the site is secure and more trustworthy than sites that start with http://.

-Sites with https:// contain SSL certificates, which is short for secure sockets layer and is the technology used for securing an internet connection and keeping data safe.
+Sites with https:// contain SSL certificates, which are short for secure sockets layer.
+This technology secures an internet connection and keeps data safe.

 SSL encrypts data transferred between you and the sites you browse.
 The encryption keeps hackers from reading private information you enter into a site, such as your credit card number or password.